This is a prototype. Things will break, change, or disappear. Have fun exploring.

 Composition

 The top-level container for a performance.
-It holds all tracks, composition-level content (palette, post-processing, scenes), and saved patches.
+It holds all tracks, composition-level content (palette, post-processing, actors), and saved scenes.
 Think of it as a project file.

 Tracks